 Skokloster church

 Skokloster church, right next to Skokloster Castle, is Sweden’s second oldest brick church and was built in the 13th century for Cistercian nuns.
-In the 17th century it became Wrangel’s castle church and the entire Wrangel family is interred in the chapel.
-Services are now held throughout the year and there is also the occasional concert.
+In the 17th century it became Wrangel’s castle church and the entire Wrangel family are buried in the chapel.
+Services are now held throughout the year and there are also occasional concerts.
 The church is a popular wedding venue.
+During the summer the church is open to visitors arriving by boat, by car or on foot.
+A guide is on site and coffee is served next to the jetty in Sjövillan.
+Behind the church a Norse horseman can be seen galloping along on a rune stone.
+Several rune stones can be found in the area as Lake Mälaren was part of a Viking shipping route.

 Flasta church ruins

-Flasta church dates back to the 12th century and the ruins are beautifully situated among the deciduous trees west of the hotel.
+Flasta church dates back to the 12th century and the ruins are beautifully situated among the trees west of the hotel.
 It is situated at about a 15 minute walk away from the castle.
 You can of course also drive there.
 King Knut the Tall of the Folkungs welcomed Dominican monks to Skokloster in the 1220's.

 The petrol station

+The petrol station in Skokloster is a beautiful piece of retro design.
+Re-opened in August 2010, it offers petrol and groceries, and houses a café and restaurant.
 The petrol station is also responsible for the guest harbour.
 Mooring your own boat for 12 hours SEK 50, and 24 hours costs SEK 150.
 If you shop at the petrol station you get a discount on harbour fees.

 Phone: +46 (0)18 38 60 11